 After two years of industry research and consultations, the Senate has concluded that the Bachelor of Physical and Health Education programs will be closed to new admissions as of September 2017.

-Since that time, the faculty in the School of Kinesiology and Health Studies have voted unanimously to consider closure of the program, and have cited the need to undertake curriculum reform that will align physical education within the Kinesiology and Health Studies programs, taking into account shifting directions in these important fields of study.
-Since that time as well, multiple stakeholder groups have been consulted and heard.
-While the student body has expressed concerns about closing the program, students have also shown interest and understanding for curriculum reform and innovation that parallels current and emerging directions.
-The consultation process over the past year has also demonstrated that alumni and community partners are aligned with the School in support of moving to close the program.
+The process began in 2015 when the faculty in the School of Kinesiology and Health Studies voted unanimously to consider closure of the program, citing the need to undertake curriculum reform that will align physical education within the Kinesiology and Health Studies programs, taking into account shifting directions in these important fields of study.
+Since that time, multiple stakeholder groups have been consulted and heard.
+While the student body did express concerns about closing the program, students also showed interest and understanding for curriculum reform and innovation that parallels current and emerging directions.
+The consultation process over the past year demonstrated that alumni and community partners are generally supportive of the School and Queen's in closing the program.

 Dr. Gordon Smith

 Interim Dean, Faculty of Arts and Science

 Dr. Jean Côté